architecture4less/OracleMachineLearning/README.md

   - [x] Define structured and unstructured data
     > Structured data is highly organized and tabular, with little complexity.
 Examples are numbers, dates, and names.
 Unstructured data can be complex, including things such as emails, objects in a photograph, etc.

+## Week 2
+> **Sunday, Sep 29th, 2019**

+- [ ] Complete Section 2 – Machine Learning

+- 2-1 Why Now?
+  - [ ] State the reasons behind the growth in AI
+  - [ ] Understand the growth in processing power

+- 2-2 Machine Learning Workflow
+  - [ ] Understand the use of models within machine learning
+  - [ ] Understand the CRISP-DM Model

 ## Curriculum

 - Section 1 - Introduction